onqtam/headjack/docs/how/topics.md

 "The Architecture of infinity"
 "The Third Attractor"
 "The Book"
-Principia Mathematica
-"multi scale competency architecture"
-The Mind/Psychology of God
+"multi scale competency architecture" - omni scale? what is omni The Mind/Psychology of God
 The Fifth Joint Point
-Reputation/Identity in the 21st century - like the book about capital "Self-interest" with an expanding cognitive light cone from michael levin's paper “Collective intelligence: a primer or for dummies” as title ^^ title of book?
+Reputation/Identity in the 21st century - like the book about capital "Self-interest" with an expanding cognitive light cone from michael levin's paper “Collective intelligence: a primer or for dummies” as title - or collectivity ^^ title of book?
 Title: summa civilizaciona
-Ptincipia civilizaciona
+Principia civilizaciona
 Modernity’s produce
-Immortality - as title - cuvilizacionatially, and potentially individually Connection
+The Third Story - as conceived by Francis & others here: https://www.humanenergy.io/glossary Immortality - as title - cuvilizacionatially, and potentially individually Connection
 Minimum viable infinity - the bedrock of conscious general explainers collectivity Noah’s Arc from a time in between worlds
 Forward
-The Matrix: Upgraded - Neo upgrades it
+The Matrix: Upgraded
 The new Elite
 Stealing God
 The consciousness guide to the galaxy